Best Time to Repair Your Lawn in the UK - GREENER

 Once the new grass reaches around 7–8cm, give it its first gentle mow using sharp blades.
 Avoid walking on it too soon — wait at least three weeks after germination.

 Continue mowing regularly, feeding monthly, and watering deeply to help the new growth thicken and blend with existing turf.
+Regular mowing helps control weeds, prevents thatch buildup, and encourages healthy, dense grass development.

 Best Seasons for Lawn Repair — Explained